AsteroidHunter/AsteroidHunter/README.md

 1. [knightsGPT](https://github.com/AsteroidHunter/knightsGPT): Can a GPT-2 variant trained on millions of games *learn* how to solve the knight's tour puzzle?
 2. [replicatingAlexnet](https://github.com/AsteroidHunter/replicatingAlexnet): PyTorch-based replication of the classic paper Krizhevsky et al. (2012).
 3. [Thermal modeling of (99942) Apophis](https://iopscience.iop.org/article/10.3847/PSJ/ac66d1): We used the non-linear optimization and a markov chain monte carlo algorithm to constrain the physical properties of the near-Earth asteroid (99942) Apophis.
 4. [Tucson Effective Altruism](https://linktr.ee/tea_at_ua): An organization I co-founded and scaled.
-Our improved capcity enables us to run a university course, upskilling programs, research-styled symposia, and weekly community events.
+Our improved capacity enables us to run a university course, upskilling programs, research-styled symposia, and weekly community events.

 <!--
 **AsteroidHunter/AsteroidHunter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.